E4S-Project/e4s-policies/README.md

 e4s_policy_version: 1
 #The version of the format used by this file
 e4s_policy_format_version: 0.01
 #A list of sub-groups of policies.
-As of this writing only the 'Official' policy group is relevant to E4S community compliance.
+As of this writing only the 'Official' policy group is relevant to E4S community compatability.
 Others are included for reference.
 policy_groups:
   #An object defining a group of policies
   - Official: